Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Introduction

-Two main approaches have been identified in the literature for producing LST data with high spatial and temporal resolution~\cite{mao2021resolution}: \textit{spatial downscaling}~\cite{zhan2013disaggregation} and \textit{Spatio-Temporal fusion} (STF)~\cite{belgiu2019spatiotemporal}. \textit{Spatial downscaling}, also known as thermal sharpening or disaggregation, improves spatial resolution by assuming a consistent relationship between LST and auxiliary data at different scales~\cite{agam2007vegetation, nichol2009emissivity, duan2016spatial, xinming2021spatial}.
-For example, the thermal sharpening algorithm ~\cite{agam2007vegetation} uses auxiliary variables, such as normalized difference vegetation index (NDVI) and fractional vegetation cover, to estimate fine-scale LST values.
-This method has been expanded with additional inputs, including the normalized difference building index (NDBI)~\cite{agathangelidis2019improving} and surface albedo~\cite{dominguez2011high}.
-However, downscaling is most effective over shorter time intervals, as the relationship between LST and auxiliary data from fine-resolution satellites may change over time~\cite{zhan2016disaggregation}.
+Two main strategies exist for producing LST data with both high spatial and temporal resolutions~\cite{mao2021resolution}: spatial downscaling and spatio-temporal fusion (STF)~\cite{belgiu2019spatiotemporal}.
+Spatial downscaling, also referred to as thermal sharpening or disaggregation, enhances spatial resolution by assuming a stable relationship between LST and auxiliary variables across scales~\cite{agam2007vegetation, nichol2009emissivity, duan2016spatial, xinming2021spatial}.
+For example, the traditional thermal sharpening approach~\cite{agam2007vegetation} estimates fine-resolution LST using predictors such as normalized difference vegetation index (NDVI) and fractional vegetation cover, and later studies introduced additional variables including the normalized difference building index (NDBI)~\cite{agathangelidis2019improving} and surface albedo~\cite{dominguez2011high}.
+However, this dependency limits robustness, as the relationship between LST and auxiliary features often changes over time~\cite{zhan2016disaggregation}.
+STF, also known as image or data fusion, offers an alternative strategy by combining two remote sensing (RS) satellite sources that share similar spectral characteristics but differ in spatial and temporal resolutions~\cite{zhu2018spatiotemporal}.
+In most cases, one sensor provides high spatial and low temporal resolutions (HSLT), while the other offers low spatial and high temporal resolutions (LSHT)~\cite{song2018spatiotemporal}.
+Figure \ref{fig:articles_per_year} illustrates the annual number of publications on STF for LST estimation from $2015$ to $2025$.
+The field has experienced rapid growth, rising from $227$ papers in $2015$ to $1720$ papers in $2025$.
+This surge reflects increasing interest in high spatial and high temporal (HSHT) LST research, driven by both advances in satellite sensors and the urgent need to address climate-related challenges.